yaxitech/ragenix/README.md

 `ragenix` is a drop-in replacement for [@ryantm](https://github.com/ryantm)'s [`agenix`](https://github.com/ryantm/agenix) written in Rust.
-It aims at being fully compatible with its flake while offering more robust command line parsing, additional validation logic and solid tests.
+It aims at being fully compatible with its flake while offering more robust command line parsing, additional validation logic, plugin support, shell completions, and solid tests.

 **As opposed to `agenix`, `ragenix` only strives for supporting Nix Flakes**.